Facets-cloud/InCa/docs/2_terminologies.md

 ### Example

-In the catalog discussed earlier, the orders-frontend application would be one of the Intents.
-It would state that it is named "orders-frontend".
-It would specify the runtime it uses, health check endpoint etc. It would provide the port it exposes for other Intents to consume.
-It would also state it depends on the Intent called "orders-backend".
+In the catalog discussed earlier, the "orders-database" would be one of the Intents.
+It would state that it is named "orders-database".
+It would specify the type of database (e.g., MySQL), version, configuration settings, and any initialization scripts required.
+It would also provide the connection details that other Intents, such as "orders-backend", need to interact with it.

 ---